GUILN/dissertacao-mestrado/Projeto/Pesquisa/Literatura/2020-zhiqiang-stargraph.md

 ## Method

+**Description:**
+The method proposes SGNN architecture which basically introduces a high connected node among the other nodes of the session.
+The author calls this usage "highway networks".
+The main benefit of this method is that it prevents overfitting problems to happen.

 - The proposed SGNN introduces a star node as the transition node between every two items in the session, allowing information propagation not only from adjacent items but also from items without direct connections.
 - The use of highway networks helps to solve the overfitting problem and allows for the stacking of more layers of star graph neural networks, leading to better item representation.
 - SGNN-HN is effective in hitting the target item in the recommendation list, especially in cases with relatively many candidate items.